Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 This example:

-- loads the data from the demo file into a DataFrame
+- Loads the data from the demo file into a DataFrame
-- creates a user-defined function (UDF) that analyzes a string and determines the sentiment of the words in the string
+- Creates a user-defined function (UDF) that analyzes a string and determines the sentiment of the words in the string
-- calls the function on each value in a column in the DataFrame
+- Calls the function on each value in a column in the DataFrame
-- creates a new DataFrame that contains the column with the original data and a new column with the return value of the UDF
+- Creates a new DataFrame that contains the column with the original data, and a new column with the return value of the UDF
-- creates a new DataFrame that just contains the rows where the function determined that the sentiment was happy
+- Creates a new DataFrame that just contains the rows where the function determined that the sentiment was happy

 Let's take a closer look at the example and the output to see how the Snowpark library does this.